Cleanliness and log-characteristic cycles for vector bundles with flat connections

 \subsubsection{Structure of the paper}

 In Section 1, we study the theory of logarithmic $\mathcal{D}$-modules.
-We give the definition of log-holonomicity for not necessarily finitely generated $\calD_X^\log$-modules and define log-characteristic cycles for vector bundles with flat connections.
+We give the definition of log-holonomicity for not necessarily finitely generated $\calD_X^\log$-modules and define the log-characteristic cycles for vector bundles with flat connections.
 In Section 2, we first review the theory of nonarchimedean differential modules and make some generalizations for our need.
-Then we define various cleanness conditions and discuss their relations.
-In Section 3, we state and prove the main theorem, which compute the log-characteristic cycles of vector bundles with flat connections under the cleanness condition.
+Then we define various cleanliness conditions and discuss their relations.
+In Section 3, we state and prove the main theorem, which computes the log-characteristic cycles of vector bundles with flat connections under the cleanliness condition.